churley11/Mech105/Special Matrix Algorithm/README.md

 - m = Number of desired columns

 ## Outputs
-- A = Matrix that exhibits columns 1:m, rows 1:n, and elements determined from the summation of the element above it and to the left of it in the matrix.
+- A = Matrix that exhibits the characteristics listed in the above description.

 ## Limitations
 The user must input two arguments: